The Reilly Center promotes education as the home to several programs for undergraduate and graduate students at the University of Notre Dame.

 The Reilly Center contributes to other educational initiatives on campus.

 Science, Ethics and Responsibilities: A Notre Dame Pre-College Summer Leadership Seminar

-The Reilly Center runs a Summer Leadership Seminar through ND’s Pre-College Programs office on Science, Ethics, and Responsibility, taught by Jessica Baron and Don Howard.
+The Reilly Center runs a Summer Leadership Seminar through Notre Dame’s Office of Pre-College Programs on Science, Ethics, and Responsibility, taught by Jessica Baron and Don Howard.
 This intensive, 10-day course aims to help students form a thoughtful appraisal of the impact of these technologies on society and human experience and reconcile innovations in science and technology with our responsibility to seek health, prosperity, and dignity for all on a sustainable basis.
 Science, Ethics and Responsibilities gives roughly 40 high-school juniors an enriching educational experience and serves as a recruiting tool for Notre Dame, especially among underrepresented and minority populations.